Noble-Lab/ppx-analyses/README.md

   `workflow` directory.
 This is where our `Snakefile` is.
 - `--use-conda`: Tells Snakemake that we want it to handle setting up conda environment, such as for ANN-SoLo.
-- `--config-file config/one.yaml`: Specifies a config file, other than the default one.
+- `--configfile config/one.yaml`: Specifies a config file, other than the default one.
 The `config/one.yaml` file changes the workflow to only download and search a single MGF file, instead of all of them.